 Bini’s in SF

 I first learned about Bini’s from an article about cheap eats in SF.
-Needless to say, I had to stop in the next time we were passing through The City.
-Located at 6th and Howard, Bini’s is only open for lunch, so some planning may be required.
+So, I had to stop in the next time we were passing through The City. , Bini’s, located at 6th and Howard, is only open for lunch, so some planning may be required.
 The menu here was fairly simple, with a choice of turkey, lamb or veggie momos along with a few other Nepalese staples.
 We had some tasty turkey and veggie dumplings with an order of “pork chhoila”, a fantastic, spicy, fried pork dish served with rice.
-Of course, some roti (bread) was a nice accompaniment, too.
-Free and paid street parking is available nearby.
-It is also only a few blocks from the Moscone Convention Center.
+Of course, some roti (bread) was a nice accompaniment, too, free and paid street parking is available nearby and it is also only a few blocks from the Moscone Convention Center.
 So, if you find yourself “hangry” around lunch while attending a conference, consider checking it out.
 Map.

 No time to cook?
-You can order a 40 momo dinner pack online (link) from Bini’s and pick them up on 1001 Howard Street, another outpost for them.
+Get dinner fast, order a 40 momo dinner pack online (link) from Bini’s and pick them up at 1001 Howard Street, another outpost for them.
 From the Momo Grill in Saratoga, you can order to go.
 Momos can be a nice way to cover dinner or, for the next party you get invited to, dump the chips and salsa and be a hero by showing up with momos.
 Everyone will want to try them and no one else will be bringing them.

 What dumplings are you craving?